Alaska Cruise: Tips for Planning Your Alaskan Cruise including cruise itinerary, excursions, and more!

 Not only were there plenty of couples on our trip, there were a few on the honeymoon, and even one couple (and their wedding party!) that were married during the cruise!
 With the breathtaking scenery, it is definitely a very romantic place!

-Okay, this may seem like the last place you could imagine for a girls’ trip, but we absolutely loved it.
+Okay, this may seem like the last place you could imagine for a girls’ trip, but my mother, sister, and I made this trip together, and we absolutely loved it.
 My parents had always talked of going on an Alaskan cruise “someday” and my sister and I were thrilled to be able to go with our Mama to experience it with her.
 There were other mother/ daughter (and even father/ daughter) groups on our trip!

-We had the trip of a lifetime, enjoying spa visits for manicures, facials and massages, dining in some stellar restaurants, daily trips to the International Cafe for our coffees, shopping trips and tons of laughing.
+We had the trip of a lifetime, enjoying spa visits for manicures, facials and massages, dining in some stellar restaurants, daily trips to the cafe for our coffees, shopping trips and tons of laughing.

 2. Where can I go?